 - Provide a high quality, inclusive education for all where creativity and personality are allowed to blossom and thrive and where independence, motivation and perseverance become life-long skills.

 - Encourage and motivate a highly skilled team of staff by continually developing their knowledge to ensure the best possible education for all of our children.

 - Support our children, their families and each other in their faith journey by developing a knowledge and understanding of the traditions of the Catholic church and especially in sacramental preparation.

 - Foster in the children respect for themselves and all human beings including the environment and the society in which they will live so that they grow into kind and caring young people who respect others regardless of their faith or cultural backgrounds.

 Values & Ethos

-At St Ambrose Barlow Catholic Primary School we follow in the footsteps of Jesus promoting the Gospel values to our school community:
+In St Ambrose Barlow Catholic Primary School we follow in the footsteps of Jesus spreading the Gospel values to our school community

 The Catholic Life in our school is lived out everyday